Study: A new method for determining whether genetic variants in BRCA1 increase cancer risk

-CRISPR-Cas9 is a simple, yet powerful technology that allows researchers to easily “gene edit” or modify the DNA sequence of a gene.
+CRISPR-Cas9 is a simple, yet powerful technology that allows researchers to easily “gene edit” or modify the sequence of a gene.
 Researchers can then then see how that change affects the gene’s function.
 (Scientists have other gene-editing technologies, but the newer CRISPR technology is faster, easier and more effective.)

 The results, although not perfect, were strikingly accurate.

 - Changes that the researchers classified as harmful were generally classified as harmful in the international database

 - Nearly all changes that the researchers classified as harmless were classified as harmless in the international database.

 It’s important to understand that this technology does not impact most genetic test results.
 This technology applies mostly to people who received a result of a .